sundews/Sundew.Packaging/README.md

 Local builds by default output .pdb files to the default symbol cache directory **%LocalAppData%\Temp\SymbolCache)**.
 To change the symbol cache directory, set the **SppSymbolCacheDir** MSBuild property or configure in NuGet.config under "config" - add - "symbolCacheDir"

-For debugging to work in Visual Studio the symbol cache path should be set up under: DEBUG - Options - Symbols - Cache symbols in this directory.<br/>
+For debugging to work in Visual Studio the symbol cache path should be set up under: DEBUG - Options - Symbols - Cache symbols in this directory.
 To disable this option, define the constant: **SPP_DISABLE_COPY_LOCAL_SOURCE_PDB** or set the MSBuild property: **SppCopyLocalSourcePdbToSymbolCache** to false.

 ## **4. CI builds**
 The difference to local builds is that CI builds are typically configuring a number of MSBuild properties on the build server

 ### **4.1 Staging sources**
-Staging sources are used to determine the source for publishing packages.<br>
+Staging sources are used to determine the source for publishing packages.
 The following stages are supported: **Production**, **Integration**, **Development**.

 The sources can be defined by settings the following MSBuild properties: